How to Install a UK eSIM: Guide for iPhone and Android

 • Your home SIM should stay in your phone.
 You don’t need to remove it.
 The eSIM plan works alongside your physical SIM.

 Pro tip: Install your UK eSIM before you leave home if you can.
-The answer to can I buy UK eSIM online before trip is yes — you can purchase and install your eSIM profile entirely online from anywhere in the world.
+You can buy and install your eSIM profile entirely online from anywhere in the world.
 That way you just switch it on when you land and you’re connected immediately.
 No fumbling with airport WiFi, no worrying about whether you’ll have signal.

-How to Install a UK eSIM on iPhone
+How do I install a UK eSIM on iPhone?

 Step 1: Connect to WiFi.
 You need an internet connection to download the profile.
 Connect to your home WiFi, hotel WiFi, or the free WiFi at any UK airport.